-If the program does not have fixed units with 3 bedrooms or more in Suffolk County, please explain how the agency can acquire/access units to meet the regional need for large chronically homeless families in Suffolk County.
+Housing First Funding Requirement/Threshold: If the program does not have fixed units with 3 bedrooms or more in Suffolk County, please explain the agency can acquire/access units to meet the regional need for large chronically homeless familie Suffolk County. ı how s in ☐ Yes ☐ No Does the program have fixed units with 3 bedrooms or more in Suffolk County that would be availated for use in the proposed program? ible □ Yes □ No Will the program have a written policy on a process to move PSH clients on to other permanent hou ısing?